Losing Dutch nationality as an adult

 In some cases, the Dutch Government can revoke the Dutch nationality of an adult or minor.
 This can happen in one of these situations:

-- You committed fraud in the process to become a Dutch national.
+- You committed fraud to become a Dutch national.
 For example, fraud that has to do with your identity.
 You commit fraud if you make a false statement, mislead or hide important facts.
 You would not have been able to get the Dutch nationality if you had not committed the fraud.

 - You have been convicted of a crime against the interests or safety of the Kingdom.
 These are actions that can seriously damage the interests of the Kingdom.
 For example, a war crime or a crime with a terrorist motive.
+Read about this in our brochure (only in Dutch)

 - You are 16 years old or older and you serve voluntarily in an army (the armed services) of a foreign state.
-And this state is fighting against the Kingdom of the Netherlands or one of its Dutch allies.
+And this state is fighting against the Kingdom of the Netherlands or one of its allies.

 - You are an adult and, after your naturalisation, you did not do everything you could to renounce your other nationality.
 But you did make this promise when you applied for naturalisation or option.